Estimated reading time: 7 minutes

 Discover the not so touristy places in Asia

-Studying in Asia opens the door to colorful cultures, exotic food and travel destinations off the beaten tourist path.
-When you’re living and learning in one of Asia’s vibrant cities, you discover places locals love, so you can zip away for a weekend exploration.
+Studying in Asia opens the door to colorful cultures, exotic food, and travel destinations off the beaten tourist path.
+You discover places locals love while living and learning in one of Asia’s vibrant cities, so you can zip away for weekend exploration.
 Or, for a longer trip, traveling from your home base to other parts of Asia couldn’t be easier.
-Here’s a look at some hidden gems to explore, while studying in Asia.
+Here’s a look at some hidden gems to explore while studying in Asia.

 Pemutaran Bay is well known for a community-driven reef restoration project and it’s the stepping off point for snorkeling and diving at nearby Menjangan Island.
 The uninhabited slice of paradise offers an underwater world of giant clams, blue starfish, batfish and a reef drop-off where you might just spot green sea turtles in the deep blue.